Pedro Pierluisi: Early life and education

 Pierluisi was born on April 26, 1959, in San Juan, Puerto Rico.
-His parents are Jorge Pierluisi Díaz and Doris Urrutia.
+His parents were Doris Urrutia and Jorge Pierluisi Diaz, former Secretary of Housing of Puerto Rico.
 He attended Colegio Marista Guaynabo in Guaynabo, graduating in 1977.
 In 1981, he received a Bachelor of Arts degree in American History from Tulane University, and later earned a Juris Doctor degree from George Washington University Law School in 1984.
 He was President of the Puerto Rico Statehood Students Association chapter at Tulane University.
+Later, he was president of the George Washington University Law Society International from 1982 to 1983.
 During his studies at George Washington University, Pierluisi interned at the congressional office of then-Resident Commissioner of Puerto Rico Baltasar Corrada del Río.